Ronald E. McNair Achievement Program

 For spring, all students must attend ENGL 340: Professional and Technical Writing which will be taught in person, on campus.
 The McNair course meets Tuesdays and Thursdays, 8:00 am to 9:15 am.
 Students are required to attend this McNair course (No exceptions).

 SUMMER: McNair Scholars who have successfully completed the spring course continue into the summer research portion of the program where they will be joined by Summer-Start McNair Scholars.
 Students will be registered for 3 units (GRAD 492: Directed Research) and work with a UA faculty mentor on a small-scale research project in your field of study.
 They will also be registered for 3 units (GRAD 495: Professional Writing) and work with the McNair Instructional Team on completing a written research report, research poster, and oral presentation.
 Students are paid a $5,000 summer research stipend and their summer tuition (6 units total) and registration fees are waived.
-They'll also complete GRE preparation and testing, attend workshops on funding for Graduate School, practice and polish public speaking skills, and have their abstract published in the UROC Abstract Review.
+They'll also attend workshops on funding for Graduate School, practice and polish public speaking skills, and have their abstract published in the UROC Abstract Review.

 For the summer, a full-time commitment to all activities is expected of all students (No exceptions).